utexas-bwi/scavenger_hunt/README.md

 The following packages have been downloaded on Ozil: php, apache2, mysql, php-curl, php-xml.

+When configuring apache2, you will have to add the following line to /etc/apache2/apache2.conf:

+    `AddHandler application/x-httpd-php .htm .html`

 The mysql password is the same as the sudo password for the bwilab account on Ozil.